vExo307/subsistence-save-manager/README.md

 It will also try to automatically find your Subsistence folder under the directory 'C:/Program Files/Steam/steamapps/common/Subsistence', if it cannot find this directory it will prompt you to select you Subsistence folder.

+Once you are in the main window you have completed the install, and it will automatically save the directory!

+# How to use
+You will be greeted with multiple options, and I hope to provide an explaination for all of them.

+Create Backup -
+Creates a backup of your current game state, including all your different profiles.

+Delete All Backups -
+Deletes all saved backups.

+Delete Backup -
+Deletes the currently selected backup.

+Restore Backup -
+Takes your currently selected backup, and replaces the current game save with said backup.

+Change Name -
+(Visual Only) Changes the backup name.

+# Support
+If you have any questions feel free to DM on Discord, I am also active on the subsistence Discord. vExo307#5145

+# License
+GNU GPL v3